 They were created by Larva Labs, the creator of the (far more successful) CryptoPunks series, a collection of 10,000 2D pixelated characters that have sold for several million dollars each.

 That’s not to say The Meebits are a failure.
 While CryptoPunks have amassed $1.3 billion in sales as of September 22, 2021, according to CryptoSlam, making them the second-most popular NFT project after monster battler Axie Infinity, Meebits are the eighth-most popular project, with $213 million in sales.
-They even auctioned at the prestigious British auction house, Sotheby’s.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+They even auctioned at the prestigious British auction house, Sotheby’s.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 The main difference, aside from the doubling of the character count, is that The Meebits are three-dimensional, full-bodied blocky voxel characters.
 By comparison, CryptoPunks are mugshots of 2D characters.
 Another difference is that The Meebits are far more varied, with more complicated and varied clothes, masks, facial features, and poses.